top of page

 Heather Conroy, Co-Founder and Executive Director

-Heather is a Licensed Clinical Social Worker who, since 2006, has worked with Autistic and other neurodiverse children, adolescents, and adults on their paths towards self-defined success.
+Heather (she/her) is a Licensed Clinical Social Worker who, since 2006, has worked with Autistic and other neurodiverse children, adolescents, and adults on their paths towards self-defined success.
 She is proud of the work Evolve is doing to support not only individuals, but also employers, educators, and the community at large to create more welcoming and accessible spaces for neurodivergent people.

 JOE EVOLVE.jpg